-Answer: Before we tackle how long it took Noah to construct the ark we should cover a little background information about this fascinating man and the incredible feat he accomplished.
-Noah was born in 2928 B.C. and was 480 years old when God asked him to make an ark to save all the animals and his immediately family.
-God was bringing a great flood because humans had set their hearts to do evil all of the time (Genesis 6).
-God gave man one hundred twenty years more to live when he commanded Noah about the ark.
+Answer: Before we tackle how long did it take Noah to construct the ark we should cover a little background information about this fascinating man and the incredible feat he accomplished.
+Noah, born in 2913 B.C., was 480 years old when God asked him to build a ship to save all the animals and his immediately family.

+The ark not only was it the biggest ship built up to that time, it would be the largest sailing vessel man would construct until around the 1800's A.D.!
+It displaced (at a draught of 15 cubits) more than 22,000 tons of water.
 God told Noah to make a ship that would have over 101,000 square feet (9,383 square meters) of floor space.
 Because it was built on the 1:6 ratio (50 cubits: 300 cubits) modern naval architecture reveals is the most stable for ocean going vessels, it would be almost impossible to turn the ship over!

 How long did it take?